gxono/Apollonius.jl/docs/src/constructions.md

 gray for the circles of the construction, green for the points found along the way, purple for the result.

-Each construction is done here by hand, with the same steps the shown constructions above use.
-One block computes everything and fits it to the canvas once, so every step is drawn in the same frame.
+Each construction is done by hand, with the same steps the shown constructions above use.
+The first block of each one builds everything inside [`@to_luxor_picture!`](@ref), which fits it to the canvas and replaces each name with the fitted object, so every step is drawn in the same frame.
+A plain number such as a radius is not scaled, so the checks compare distances between the fitted objects.

 ### The perpendicular bisector